Air National Guard: Post-World War II Air National Guard

 As the wartime Army Air Forces demobilized in 1945 and 1946, inactivated unit designations were allotted and transferred to various State and Territorial Air National Guard bureaus to provide them unit designations to re-establish them as Air National Guard units.
 Initially, the National Guard Bureau (NGB) developed a table of organization for the Air National Guard to include at least one unit allocation per state.
-In addition, the territories of Alaska, Hawaii and Puerto Rico were allocated one unit designation each.
-A table of organization was developed in which a series of twelve ANG Wings were allocated to provide command and control over separate regions of the United States; each Wing controlled three or four Groups within the region, and the Groups controlled squadrons within the region, sometimes distributed over several states.
+The territories of Alaska, Hawaii and Puerto Rico were allocated one unit designation each.

+A table of organization was developed in which a series of twelve ANG Wings were allocated to provide command and control over separate regions of the United States.
+Each Wing controlled three or four Groups within the region.
+The Groups controlled squadrons within the region, sometimes distributed over several states.

 On 21 August 1946, inactivated USAAF group and squadron designations were transferred from the Department of the Army to the National Guard Bureau.
 The units were re-designated with unit designations within the 101–299 range and allotments were made to Adjutant General of the states and territories whose mission it was to organize the units being allocated and prepare them for federal recognition by the NGB.

 The combat element was organized into twelve wings which were then divided into 20 fighter groups totaling 62 squadrons, two light bombardment groups comprising four squadrons, and five composite groups with twelve fighter squadrons and six bombardment squadrons.
 Command and control organizations were: